 Freight Trains carry goods of all types from all nodal centres and ports (dry port and or wet port) to various parts of the country.
 The goods that are carried through with these Freight trains varies from solid goods to perishable goods to liquids to gasses.

 Freight movement is more important from the commercial and economic point of view for any country.
-That’s why in many countries freight train corridors are constructed separately from passenger train corridors to minimise the interface and disruption one system to the other.
+That’s why in many countries freight train corridors are constructed separately from passenger train corridors to minimise the interface and disruption of one system to the other.

 Passenger Inter-city Trains